Oggou/rh_resonance/README.md

 ---

+Code was ran on Windows from PowerShell. (sorry!)
 All scripts to generate figures and CSVs are in the `/src` directory.
 Run the following to regenerate all results:

 ```bash